-Green Street Green Primary follow the Oxford Reading Tree scheme, alongside our phonics scheme, Ruth Miskin and Letter and Sounds.
+Green Street Green Primary follow the Oxford Reading Tree scheme, alongside Letters and Sounds to support our teaching of phonics.

 Writing is given a high profile from the earliest days in the school.
 Early attempts are valued and the children are encouraged to develop an easy flowing handwriting style; the school has developed a continuous, cursive style which has improved children’s handwriting considerably.
 We believe that writing should be committed, enthusiastic and interesting, and it is our aim to foster these qualities in our children’s work throughout their school career.

 The main aims for the pupils are as follows: